Why is it important to know how to regrow food from scraps?

 Bury the entire potato or seed potatoes under a thin layer of topsoil.
-Keep the soil moist and in an area that has a lot of sunlight.
-When the shoots begin to reach a height of four inches replant the sweet potatoes outside.
-Plant them 4 inches in the ground with about a foot in between one another.
+Keep the soil moist and in an area with a lot of sunlight.
+When the shoots reach a height of four inches, replant the sweet potatoes outside.
+Plant them 4 inches in the ground with about a foot between one another.
 Expect it to take 4-6 months for your potatoes to grow.

 Mushrooms can also be regrown.
-Remove the cap, bury it in moist soil all the way to the top leaving the very top exposed.
+Remove the cap, and bury it in moist soil to the top, leaving the very top exposed.

 Basil, Cilantro, Mint, Lemon Balm, and Rosemary